-If you’ve been seriously injured in an accident involving an Uber or Lyft driver in Lansing, after you seek medical attention, you may be dealing with mounting medical expenses and wondering if no-fault insurance will cover them—or what steps to take if your personal injury protection (PIP) benefits fall short.
-That’s where an experienced Lansing rideshare accident lawyer comes in.
-At our personal injury law firm, we help rideshare accident victims with the claims process—and we’re here to help you too.
+If you’ve been seriously injured in an accident involving an Uber or Lyft driver in Lansing, you may be dealing with mounting medical bills, leaving you wondering if no-fault insurance will cover them or what to do if personal injury protection (PIP) benefits fall short.
+That’s where an experienced Lansing rideshare accident lawyer can help.
+At our personal injury law firm, we guide rideshare accident victims through the claims process—and we’re here for you too.

 In this Article